 There is no limit to the level of voluntary contribution that may be asked for or any restriction on the way in which it is used.
 Voluntary contributions therefore can be used to subsidise parents of pupils who are unwilling or unable to pay the charges made and to pay the travel and accommodation costs of accompanying teachers or adults.

 Letters requesting a voluntary contribution for an activity must indicate that there is no obligation to contribute and that pupils will not be treated differently according to whether or not their parents have made any contribution in response to the request or invitation.

 Permitted charges are a direct request to cover certain costs involved with a school activity or visit.
 No charge can be made in respect of education provided during school hours (which excludes the midday break).
 Further more, no charge can be made for any education provided outside of school hours if this forms part of the syllabus for a public exam, or as part of the National Curriculum or religious education (non-chargeable education).
-A charge may be made however for board and lodgings on any residential educational visit (subject to the provisions of the LEA and school’s remissions policy).
+A charge may be made however for board and lodgings on any residential educational visit (subject to the school’s remissions policy).

 Where a pupil or parent wishes to retain items produced as a result of art, craft and design, or design and technology, a charge may be levied for the cost of the materials used.
 In the case of Food Technology, pupils usually provide their own ingredients, but if the pupil forgets, the school provides the ingredients and levies a charge.
 Textbooks are provided free of charge, but in some subjects, additional revision guides are available, for which a charge is made.